kalisio/offline-sync/packages/feathers-automerge-server/README.md

 - `authenticate: (accessToken: string | null) => Promise<boolean>`: Authenticate an access token that was passed to the connection of the local sync server.
 - `syncServerUrl?: string`: Connect to another remote sync server instead (for server to server synchronization)
 - `getAccessToken?: () => Promise<string>`: Get an access token for the remote sync server.
-- `canAccess: <T = unknown>(query: Query, user: T) => Promise<boolean>`: An async function that controls access to documents based on the query and user.
+- `canAccess: (query: Query, params: Params) => Promise<boolean>`: An async function that controls access to documents based on the query and service call params.
 Called for all operations when a `provider` is present in params (external calls).
-  - Parameters: `query` (Query object - the document's query), `user` (the authenticated user from params)
-  - Returns: Promise<boolean> - true if access is allowed, false otherwise
-  - Note: This check is bypassed for internal calls (when no `provider` is present in params)
 - `initializeDocument`: An async function that initializes document data for a given service path and query.
 Called when creating new documents.
   - Parameters: `servicePath` (string), `query` (Query object), `documents` (array of existing SyncServiceInfo)
   - Returns: Promise<unknown[]> - Array of initial data for the service